roguehistory/DIGH-HIST3812/content/en/week/one/instructions.md

 Once you're in, there's a welcome message with a reaction emoji at the end - click on the thumbs up to confirm that you've read the message.
 This will unlock the various channels in the server, including voice and screensharing.

-And yes, I recycled screenshots from my Crafting Digital History course, but the Digital Archaeology version is more or less the same and hey, I built this course website by hand.
+And yes, I recycled screenshots from my Crafting Digital History course, but the DHMuse version is more or less the same and hey, I built this course website by hand.

 ![welcome-message](/images/discord/first-welcome-message.png)
 ![click-the-reaction](/images/discord/click-here.png)